Decentricity/CorporoSano/README.md

 ## English
 This repository contains a Python script that processes text files in a folder, removes English-language snippets from code-switched text, and retains non-English text and short English phrases (1-3 words).
 The script also creates a backup of the original text files in a subfolder.
+(Code-switching: Linguistic term for mixing languages when speaking, for example: "Apa kabar sih darling, what are you doing here?")

 ### Usage
 1. Clone this repository to your local machine.